Peterpiotr/siguren-documentation/docs/source/installation/logistics/ms-delivery.rst

 For any noticed problem, write down all reserves on delivery on the carrier delivery sheet, then confirm by registered mail to the carrier within 48 hours.

 .. important::
-    The MotoSuiveur of the installation can be attached to a torque limiter (as option) rated to a value specifically calculated for your application.
+    The MotoSuiveur® of the installation can be attached to a torque limiter (as option) rated to a value specifically calculated for your application.
     Similarly, the electric boxed sets containing equipment’s which are pre-set to the specific values of your application must not be inverted.

 .. .. figure:: ../_img/